 The material is presented by William H. Polonsky, PhD, CDE, of the University of California, San Diego.

-A brief trailer and the complete video are available for streaming and downloading below.
-Up to 10 DVDs may be ordered through the mail by contacting Paula Ginsborg.
+DVDs of this training video may be ordered through the mail by contacting Paula Ginsborg.
 Please allow two to three weeks for delivery.